DeNA/HandyRL/README.md

 **HandyRL is a handy and simple framework for distributed reinforcement learning that is applicable to your own environments.**

-# Quick Start Easy to Win
+# Quick Start, Easy to Win

 *   Prepare your own environment
 *   Let’s start large-scale distributed training